 Often confused with their Siamese relative, the Oriental shorthair is a separate breed.
 Unlike Siamese, these cats have green eyes and come in many patterns and colors, including black and white.
 Like Siamese, the Oriental shorthair tends to be inquisitive, chatty, and even-tempered.
-Although no cat is truly hypoallergenic, this breed is known to produce less Fel D1 protein, which can trigger allergies.
 They have a short, single coat, meaning these cats can feel the cold and prefer a cozy and draft-free home.
 A longer-haired Oriental is a separate breed.

 Height: 9 to 11 inches

 Coat and Color: Short, smooth coat with many color possibilities: solids, shaded, smoke, and tabby; green, blue, gold, and yellow eyes

 While the pure white Persian is often the most photographed and highly prized variety of this popular breed, they also come in other colors, including black and white.
 There's no mistaking this breed with their long, thick coats; large, vivid eyes; and smushed faces.
 Their popularity also stems from their laid-back, low-energy, and snuggly personalities.
 They aren't known for being one of the most intelligent or most trainable cats.
 A Persian's long, lustrous coat requires daily grooming.
 It easily gets matted and is uncomfortable if neglected.

 Coat and Color: Long coat in solid (white, black, cream), tabby, calico, bi-color, silver and gold, shaded, and smoke

 Life Expectancy: 10 to 17 years